The Howell Conference & Nature Center has been caring for wild birds and mammals since 1982. In those 30 years, our goals have remained unchanged:

 Caring for wild animals takes many hours and resources.

-Take a look at our current wish list of items of greatest need.
+Take a look at our Current Infirmary Wish List of items of greatest need.